eraofchaos/eraofchaos.github.io/units/Efreeti.md

 ---
 title: "Efreeti"
 permalink: /units/Efreeti/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Efreeti.
+Efreeti Units.
+Efreet Sultan.
 Era of Chaos Efreets are born in the fires of the inferno.
 They can cast fire magic into the air."
 unitID: 506
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Efreeti"
 toc: true